 What's great is, you're actually able to modulate and change them in any way you want.

 And, once you have fine-tuned your sound, you can use a variety of mic placements to sound like you're recording the thing from a studio!

 Different microphones, mic placements and rooms are just a few of the great customisation options that Addictive Keys' virtual studio offers.

-LABS packs are hands-down one of the best sampled instrument libraries available for free.
+LABS packs are hands-down the best sampled instrument libraries available for free.